Great Linford Brick Kilns

 The Brickyard was unable to compete with improved methods of production from other companies.
 Continuous firing and better ways of extracting clay were introduced that made it much more economical to transport bricks from Newton Longville Brickmaking sites by steam traction engine.

-The Brick Kilns are not currently accessible to the public, but The Parks Trust may look to arranging guided walks in the future.
+The inside of the Brick Kilns are not currently accessible to the public, but The Parks Trust may look to arranging guided walks in the future.

-The two ponds in the park are water-filled clay pits and now support many aquatic plants and animals.
+The two ponds in the park are water-filled pits that the labourers dug the clay out of to make the bricks.
+They now support many aquatic plants and animals.
 The mounds on the far banks are the remains of the spoil heaps that have been colonised by hawthorn and willow.

 There were many other brick kilns along the Grand Union Canal, including Fenny Stratford - Bragg’s Brick Yard c1850; Simpson - George Clarke’s Brickworks c1850; Great Woolstone – Bailey’s Brickyard c1830; Little Woolstone – Thomas Roger’s Brickyard c1840; Bradwell – Brickworks 1845.
 There were at least 17 other Brick Kilns in the MK area near the canal or Watling Street.